 - ESG-minded companies outperform the general market.

 The demand for transparent investing shows no sign of slowing down.
 While ESG disclosure is currently voluntary, many financial experts envision ESG performance as a gatekeeper to capital.
-For example, companies who fail to take a stance on ESG may risk losing access to capital to competitors.
-Boards and company leaders see the writing on the wall.
-The result – a positive feedback loop doubling down on ESG.
+For example, companies that fail to take a stance on ESG may risk losing access to capital to competitors.
+Boards and industry leaders see the writing on the wall: A positive feedback loop doubling down on ESG.

 The “E” in ESG

 While the world of ESG reporting is converging, a single unified reporting standard or framework does not currently exist.
 For the time being, it’s up to businesses to voluntarily disclose the ESG priorities and subsequent performance.
 For many business leaders new to ESG, choosing ESG metrics and goals can be a daunting prospect.
 Many leaders are unsure where to start.